GHeinzelmann/GHOAT.py/README.md

 To include a new host system, some additional input data is needed, as explained in the user guide.
 They include three chosen host anchors for the application of restraints, and possibly a few additional variables and files.
 These can be found inside the ./host-library folder for all hosts from the proposed benchmarks [5], with new hosts being added and validated with time.

+## Using OpenMM with OpenMMtools

+GHOAT can run all the equilibration and free energy simulations using the OpenMM simulation engine [10] combined with OpenMMtools [11], which show similar performance to AMBER's _pmemd.cuda_ on GPUs.
+There are a few differences in the GHOAT input variables between the AMBER and OpenMM calculations, and they are explained in detail in the User Guide.

+To run an example of the OpenMM calculations on same three guests to the CB7 host, the user can perform the tutorial above using the input-openmm.in input file instead of input-amber.in.
+A user-friendly set of instructions on how to do that is also provided in the installation and tutorial guide, inside the ./doc folder.

 # More information and GHOAT.py citation

-Reference [10] explains the GHOAT calculations and applies it to a few sample systems.
+Reference [12] explains the GHOAT calculations and applies it to a few sample systems.
 Please cite it if using the GHOAT.py software.

 The user guide, inside the ./doc folder, also provides the complete theory behind the calculations, and instructions on how to apply it to any other guest-host system.
 For more information you can contact the author directly: